AN ISLAND TRADITION

 In the afternoon, don't miss the annual Bermuda Day Parade in Hamilton.
 The bands, floats and dancers start marching around 1 pm from Albuoy’s Point on the west end of Front Street through the City of Hamilton to Bernard Park, but we recommend arriving a little early.
 It’s common for onlookers to reserve parade real estate the night before.

 The traditional parade floats use natural materials, but new categories have been introduced to highlight modern art and the creative ingenuity of Bermudian float-builders.
 Prizes are awarded in a variety of categories, and competition between floats is fierce.
-Check back closer to the event to learn about what the parade theme will be.
+This year's theme is 'A Bermudian Renaissance.'

 When visiting Bermuda during the long weekend, please keep in mind that many shops, supermarkets and restaurants will be operating with holiday hours.
 This also means that buses and ferries will not be running as frequently as usual.
 Not to worry, even more reason to hit the closest beach, meet the locals and help usher in the summer season.